amusarra/standalone-spring-application/README.md

 * The Spring JDBC template allows to clean-up the resources automatically, e.g. release the database connections;
 * The Spring JDBC template converts the standard JDBC SQLExceptions into RuntimeExceptions.
 This allows the programmer to react more flexible to the errors.

-For the configuration of the bean were used exclusively annotations.
+For the configuration of the beans are used exclusively annotations.